JVHallam/pointer-store/readme.md

 # Pointer Store

 This is the pointer_store.
-A project Written in C, to be a reasonably minimal storage system.
+A project Written in C, to be a simple to use, generic, storage system.

 It had to do the following (In order of priority):
 * Be orderable and allow general insertions at any point